-Anger, joy, fear, surprise, sadness — life and its many emotions happen.
-While we can’t always change what occurs and how we feel about it, we can learn how to understand our emotions and find ways to successfully navigate all of life’s ups and downs.
+Hope, anger, joy, fear, surprise, shame, sadness — we all experience both pleasant and unpleasant emotions every day.
+While we are not always able to change situations and how we feel about them, we can learn how to understand our emotions and find ways to successfully navigate all of life’s ups and downs.

-According to Dr. Salvador, your life experiences influence how you think and react to events in your life.
-Over time, these thoughts and reactions develop into patterns and can occur automatically.
-“The question you must ask yourself,” she says, “is whether these patterned responses are helping or hurting you in the long run.”
+According to Jenkins, your life experiences influence what you think and how you respond to events in your life.
+Over time, these thoughts and reactions develop into patterns and can occur automatically; they become our default setting.
+“The question you must ask yourself,” she says, “is whether these default patterns are helping or hurting your mood, relationships and overall quality of life?"

-Maladaptive coping behaviors come in three main forms
+Maladaptive coping behaviors come in 3 main forms

-In an effort to avoid negative situations and the related emotions, some may turn to maladaptive — inadequate or inappropriate — coping behaviors.
-This can result in a failure to resolve the problem.
+In an effort to avoid negative situations and the related emotions, some may turn to maladaptive —ineffective — coping behaviors, which can result in a failure to resolve the problem.

-• Drug or alcohol abuse or any type of addiction, including food, shopping, sex, pornography and gambling
+• Substance abuse or any type of addiction, including food, shopping, sex, pornography and gambling

 • Staying "busy"

 • Isolating or withdrawing

 • Excessively caring for and focusing on others while neglecting self-care

 “While we cannot escape emotional pain, we can choose what to do with it,” says Jenkins.
 “Coping with emotional pain involves learning how to accept and tolerate these emotions, instead of pushing away, avoiding, internalizing or externalizing them.”